 “Have you been asking God what He is going to do?
 He will never tell you.
 God does not tell you what He is going to do— He reveals to you who He is.” – Oswald Chambers

 So I’m sitting at my desk years ago, slowly eroding a mountain of math papers and waiting for God to do something.
 You know the feeling.
 I have to change jobs in the next month; I’ve got applications out in the wind.
-As I wait, a dark knot has taken up residence in my stomach.
+A dark knot has taken up residence in my stomach.
 I know God’s moving.
 I sense the electricity in the air – the “God space” I sometimes call it with my students, those junctures where he likes to step in.
-But I don’t know where or when he’ll do so.
-And I’d really, really like those details, rather than daily silence as the end of the school year looms.
+But I don’t know where or when he’ll appear.
+And with the end of school year closing in, I’d really, really like those details.

 Finally, a call comes in.
 My applications have been seen.
 “Are you available to interview next week?”

 Immediately the pit of anxiety lifts.
 Someone once said, “All happiness is the release of internal pressure”, and right now such quotes seem sage.
 It occurs to me that I’m happy just to have prospects; they offer a few days’ vacation from anxiety, a few days of effortless peace.